mtb-pmbus 1.2.0.1772

 Communication Protocols

-The PMBus Middleware supports multiple protocols defined in SMBus and PMBus specifications.
-This section provides implementation specific details in addition to the specifications.
+The PMBus middleware supports multiple protocols defined in the SMBus and PMBus specifications.
+This section provides the specifics of the implementation for both Target and Controller modes.

 • If the first bit of the Received Byte is 1, the controller wins arbitration and completes the transfer with a STOP condition.
 From the target's point of view, such a sequence of events on the bus is considered as arbitration lost.